oplS15projects/Racket-QA/Bottle-Racket/README.md

 * `Bottle-Racket` is just a converter.
 It converts a Bottlenose Perl test file from the OPL course into Racket test cases.
 This is intended to be used on Problem Sets 1, 2, 3, and 5 which are provided in the testing directory.
 For our purposes this is all we need for test suites.
 * `Test-Capture` generates scripts to run test suites, configure an email list to send the results to, and run these generated scripts.

+I've split up this README into three parts:
+* Video Demonstration of using both components
+* Text and Picture Demonstration of using `Bottle-Racket`
+* Text and Picture Demonstration of using `Test-Capture`

 ### Video Demonstration

 The following YouTube video link demonstrates how to use `Bottle-Racket` to convert Bottlenose test files into Racket files, and then use `Test-Capture` to create scripts that run them and send results to an email list.
 [**Video Demonstration**][Bottle-Video]

 ### Bottle-Racket GUI